pfdubois/BridgeBidding/source/Competition.rst

    one now being a level too high.
 If they don't, we weren't likely to make 3♠.

 * Do not "sacrifice" against a part-score.
 Do not sacrifice vulnerable.
-Be hesitant about sacrificing at the five-level.
+Be hesitant about sacrificing at the five-level; if you are vulnerable you'd be better off if you almost never did it.

 Look for a reason to bid, not a reason to pass.